 Anthony is a Senior Associate Tax Attorney at Moskowitz, LLP.
 He focuses his practice on defending our clients in all phases of federal tax controversies and litigation, and defends clients investigated for civil and criminal offenses.
 Anthony engages in a nationwide practice before all divisions of the Internal Revenue Service, the civil and criminal Tax Division of the U.S. Department of Justice, the United States Tax Court, United States Claims Court, United States federal district courts in several U.S. districts, and appellate courts.
 As a trial attorney, he has tried and settled a significant number of cases covering the spectrum – from civil tax fraud, Section 1031 exchanges, deductions claimed by real estate professionals, securities fraud, negligence penalties, and alleged tax shelter cases.

-Anthony is admitted to practice throughout the State of Florida, the State of California, the 9th Circuit Court of Appeals, the U.S. District Court for the District of Colorado, the Federal Circuit for the U.S. Court of Appeals, the U.S. Federal Court of Claims and the United States Tax Court.
-He is also a member of the tax sections of the Florida and California Bars and holds licenses to practice before the Internal Revenue Service.
+Anthony is admitted to practice in the state of Florida, the 9th Circuit Court of Appeals, the U.S. District Court for the District of Colorado, the Federal Circuit for the U.S. Court of Appeals, the U.S. Federal Court of Claims and the United States Tax Court.
+He is also a member of the tax section of the Florida and holds licenses to practice before the Internal Revenue Service.

 Anthony has particularly deep experience representing clients before the Internal Revenue Service Offshore Voluntary Disclosure Program and has successfully convinced the Internal Revenue Service not to assess any offshore penalties for a substantial number of clients participating in the disclosure program.
 In addition, he has litigated international reporting penalties and penalties associated with not disclosing foreign financial accounts on a Form TD F 90-22.1 (Report of Foreign Bank and Financial Accounts (FBAR)) before the United States Tax Court and United States district court.